MartinThoma/MartinThoma.github.io/content/2017-02-10-lidl-connect.md

 ## Switching from Blau.de to Lidl

-As Simyo recently was changed into blau.de, I am a customer of Blau.de.
+As Simyo recently was changed into blau.de (E-Plus), I am a customer of Blau.de.
 However, the service is worse than the one of Lidl, so I switched.

 edit: I've recently heard from Marvin that the service hotline of Blau.de asks for the first four characters of your password.
 So they store the password as